mount

 Mount options for udf

-ever, perfectly usable by itself on disk drives, flash drives and other
+however, perfectly usable by itself on disk drives, flash drives and

 media.
 In fact the recorded uid is the 32-bit overflow uid -1 as

-<user> which is a valid user name or the corresponding decimal
+which is a valid user name or the corresponding decimal user id, or

-the media.
-In fact the recorded gid is the 32-bit overflow gid
+media.
+In fact the recorded gid is the 32-bit overflow gid -1 as

--1 as defined by the UDF standard.
-The value is given as either
+defined by the UDF standard.
+The value is given as either <group>

-<group> which is a valid group name or the corresponding decimal
+which is a valid group name or the corresponding decimal group id,

 filesystem.
 The value is given in octal.